Martinrea: History

-Royal Laser Tech Corporation was formed under the Business Corporations Act in 1998.
+Royal Laser Tech Corporation was formed under the Canada Business Corporations Act in 1998.
 A business with only a few employees, it provided and laser trimmed metal store fixtures and fabrications.
 Rob Wildeboer, Fred Jaekel, President of Cosma, and Nick Orlando, Vice President of Cosma finance joined Royal Laser Tech in August 2001 and focused new business on supply to original equipment manufacturers in the automotive industry.